-Eligibility for Purpose Area 2: Applicants under Purpose Area 2 may be human trafficking task forces that have formal leadership, structure, and protocols in place, and can demonstrate that they have already achieved some success in identifying victims of human trafficking, investigating and prosecuting human trafficking crimes at the state and federal levels, and that have a comprehensive array of services in place to address the needs of victims.
-Task forces that received a new award of federal funding through the OVC/BJA Enhanced Collaborative

-Model Program in FYs 2012, 2013, or 2014, and who are interested in applying for additional funding, may apply under this Purpose Area.
+Eligibility for Purpose Area 2: Applicants under Purpose Area 2 may be human trafficking task forces that have formal leadership, structure, and protocols in place, and can demonstrate that they have already achieved some success in identifying victims of human trafficking, investigating and prosecuting human trafficking crimes on state and federal levels, and who have a comprehensive array of services in place to address the needs of victims.
+Task forces that received a new award of federal funding through the OVC/BJA Enhanced Collaborative Model Program in FY 2010 through FY 2014 and who are interested in applying for additional funding may apply under this Purpose Area.
+Task forces funded in FY 2015 are not eligible to apply for FY 2016 funds under either Purpose Area.